skywalker51616/sc-sQTL-pipeline/README.md

 ## Running the pipeline

+Please run the first two steps for all the bam files firstly, and then run the third step for each cell type.

 ### Extract intron junctions from BAM files

 *Of note, this step requires a large amount of RAM when processing large BAM files (refer to #1 in the above section).*